 I went a long period of time in my skiing career without sustaining a serious injury.
 In 2003, after tearing my left ACL in a gnarly crash during a big mountain free-skiing competition in Whistler/Blackcomb Canada, I began training for and running in marathons.
 Since having my ACL replaced, I have finished 27 marathons.

-We moved to South East Tennessee due to my wife's career in climate policy.
+My family moved to South East Tennessee 9 years ago due to my wife's career in climate policy.
 We have one six mile paved trail nearby for a 12 mile out and back that runs along the river.
 Most of the other running in SE Tennessee consists of intense hills and valleys that are mostly off road on the trails.
 Tennessee made a big change to my running style as I became a trail runner and finished the local 50K ultra trail marathon twice.
 During the training for those ultra marathons, I became a documentary filmmaker producing the film The Footsteps of Zeus.

 My film recently won an Award of Recognition from The Accolade Global Film Competition in June 2020 and a Best US Documentary from The Pacific Beach International Film Festival in 2020, and was an Official Selection for This Guy's Film Awards in 2020.
 My short documentary film was accepted into the Accolade Global Film Competition in 2019 prior to winning an award in 2020, success did not happen overnight for me.
 More recently, the film won Best Documentary in the Toronto Independent Film Festival of Cift in April 2021, is currently a Finalist in the Vancouver Independent Film Festival 2021, and a Semi Finalist in the Madrid Arthouse Film Festival in June 2021, an Official Selection in the Austin International Art Festival in 2021, an Official Selection for the Impact DOCS awards 2021, and an Official Selection for the 4th Dimension Independent Film Festival 2021, Honorable Mention in KIIFF 2021, and an Official Selection in the Global Indie Fest 2021.